-The Standards for England Guidance stated that the Assessment Sub-committee should complete its initial assessment of an allegation "within an average of 20 working days" to reach a decision on what should happen with the complaint.
-The Council has taken this standard and adapted it under the new rules to aim to hold an Assessment Sub-committee within 20 working days of notifying the parties that informal resolution is not possible.
+The Local Government Association guidance states that where the decision has been delegated to an officer the authority should aim to compete their initial assessment of an allegation within 15 working days of receiving a complaint.
+Where the assessment is sent to a committee, the committee should be set up along similar timescales.
+The Council has taken this standard and included it in the Council's arrangements for dealing with complaints to aim to hold an Assessment Sub-committee within 15 working days of notifying the parties that informal resolution is not possible

-2.3 Review Requests
+N 2.3 Review Requests

-There have been no review requests in Quarter 3.
+There have been 0 review requests in Quarter 1.
 Review requests can only be made following a decision of 'No further Action' by the Assessment Sub-committee where there is submission of new evidence or information by the complainant.